Document

 • Payment to Indian Railways

-When the interests mentioned in the clause 4 and 5 have been converted into a loan, then such conversion does not amount to payment of interest which is deductible.
-Therefore, for any person having income from business or profession maintaining his accounts on mercantile basis, it is important to know the above provisions, otherwise, he may not be entitled to these deductions.
+When the interests mentioned in clauses 4 and 5 have been converted into a loan, such conversion does not amount to payment of interest, which is deductible.
+Therefore, for any person having income from business or profession maintaining his accounts on a mercantile basis, it is important to know the above provisions; otherwise, he may not be entitled to these deductions.

 Frequently Asked Questions